Innate lymphoid cell: Group 1 ILCs

 There are differences in dependence on transcription factors between NK cells and ILC1s.
 Although both cell types use T-bet for development, NK cells have been found to be present in T-bet deficient hosts, but ILC1s are completely dependent on its presence.
 Development of NK cells is, however, completely dependent on the presence of the transcription factor Eomes, whereas ILC1s can develop independent of its presence.
 This means, Eomes can generally be used as a marker for NK cells, suggesting that mature NK cells are Tbet + Eomes +, and ILC1 are Tbet + Eomes -.

 ILC1s and NK cells have some phenotypic markers in common, including: NK1.1 in mice, and NK cell receptors (NCRs) such as NKp44 and NKp46 in both humans and mice.
 They also have differences in phenotypic markers, including the expression of CD127 on human ILC1s, which is not present on all NK cells.
 In addition, NKp80, a marker for human NK cells, is not expressed on ILC1s.
 In mice, CD200R has been shown to distinguish NK cells from ILC1s.
 The relationship between the ILC1 and NK cell lineages still remains fuzzy due to a lack of these characteristic markers present on some NK/ILC1 cells in certain tissues, or after certain infection/inflammation events.
 This supports the tissue specific function theory.
 For example, CD127, although expressed by the majority of ILC1s, is absent from the salivary gland resident ILC1s, which also have the ability to express Eomes, a fundamental feature of NK cells.

-Due to the production of granzymes and perforin, NK cells are considered the innate counterparts of cytotoxic CD8+ T cells, whereas ILC1s are considered the innate counterpart of T helper cells, due to the sole production of IFN-γ without cytotoxic activity.
+Due to the production of granzymes and perforin, NK cells are considered the innate counterparts of cytotoxic CD8+ T cells, whereas ILC1s are considered the innate counterpart of Th1 cells, due to the sole production of IFN-γ without cytotoxic activity.